Commercial content | 18+

 The Criminal Code of Canada allows you to bet on three or more games in an accumulator (as opposed to betting on single matches).
 However, various sites reports that there is a strong push being made to change that law to allow for singles to be wagered on.

 What do you think of the legislation in Canada?
-Let us know in the comments below or check out another article on what’s the legality of online poker in Canada!
+Let us know in the comments below !
+An check out our article on what’s the legality of online poker in Canada!